-You are required to disclose your claims history when applying for insurance because it is considered a "material fact".
-You have a duty to disclose all material facts when applying for insurance, even when you are not asked to disclose them directly.
-However, if an insurer fails to ask you to disclose any particular material fact and then later refuses to pay a claim directly because of this fact, you may have grounds to complain.
+If asked, you are required to disclose your claims history when applying for insurance.
+However, if an insurer fails to ask you about something and then later refuses to pay a claim directly because they did not know this, you may have grounds to complain.
 Having a high claims history can be extremely problematic, but it doesn't mean that you should be forced to forego home insurance completely.

 It seems that the more accidents you endure, or inopportune circumstances you survive, the more risk you pose to a potential insurer.
 This is not necessarily true.
 In fact, in most situations it is a result of the mainstream insurer's inability to assess your risk adequately that prevents you from getting cover.
 Having an adverse claims history is often all it takes for a standard insurer to refuse to offer you a quote, but when you seek cover from a specialist insurer they will usually ask you more detailed questions to help determine the actual risk you might present.

 Need insurance with a claims history?Get a quote!